leifhka/Qure/Readme.md

 #Qure

+## Introduction

-Welcome to Qure, a program that constructs qualitatively correct bintree representations of spatial objects (geometries, time intervals, etc.).
+Qure is a program that constructs qualitatively correct bintree representations of spatial objects (geometries, time intervals, etc.).
 The bintrees constructed are correct with respect to